Dermatitis

 Cleaning Hygiene

 Poor hygiene can be the root cause of dermatitis.
 When skin is irritated, a common reaction is to avoid soap, but that can make the problem worse.
-It's important to continue to clean your skin to remove bacteria or other microscopic irritants that build up.
-Use gentle, fragrance-free soap and regularly clean your skin.
-Avoid using hot water when you bathe or shower, which can cause additional dryness and irritation.
+It's important to continue cleaning your skin to remove bacteria or other microscopic irritants that build up.
+Use gentle, fragrance-free soap and clean your skin regularly.
+Avoid using hot water when you bathe or shower, as this can cause additional dryness and irritation.

 Topical Corticosteroids

-You can purchase cortisone steroid cream at the drugstore to reduce inflammation and redness.
+Cortisone steroid cream can be purchased at the drugstore to reduce inflammation and redness.
 Minor skin conditions can respond quickly to this treatment when combined with proper cleaning, removal of the irritant (if any), and moisturizing.
 Follow all manufacturer's product instructions.
-Don't use cortisone cream for more than 3 days at a time, as it can cause significant skin problems after continued use, such as skin thinning, stretch marks, easy bruising, dilated blood vessels, and increased hair growth.
+Don't use cortisone cream for more than three days at a time, as it can cause significant skin problems after continued use, such as skin thinning, stretch marks, easy bruising, dilated blood vessels, and increased hair growth.

 Moisturize, Moisturize, Moisturize